-As of December 31, 2016, the total amortized cost of our investment portfolio was \$2.4 billion and its fair value was \$2.6 billion.
-These investments provide a source of income, which may fluctuate with changes in interest rates and our current investment strategies.
+As of December 31, 2017, the total amortized cost of our investment portfolio was \$2.5 billion and its fair value was \$2.7 billion.

+These investments provide a steady source of income, which may fluctuate with changes in interest rates and our current investment strategies.

-While we oversee all of our investment activities, we employ Conning as our independent investment manager.
-Conning follows our written investment guidelines based upon strategies approved by our Board of Directors and our asset allocation is reevaluated by management and reviewed by the Finance Committee of the Board of Directors on a quarterly basis.
-We also utilize Conning's investment advisory services.
-These services include investment accounting and portfolio modeling using DFA.
-The DFA tool is utilized in developing a tailored set of portfolio targets and objectives, which in turn, are considered when constructing an optimal portfolio.
+Our Investment Manager follows our written investment guidelines based upon strategies approved by our Board of Directors and our asset allocation is reevaluated by management and reviewed by the Finance Committee of the Board of Directors on a quarterly basis.
+We also utilize our Investment Manager's investment advisory services to assist us in developing a tailored set of portfolio targets and objectives.

-As of December 31, 2016, our investment portfolio, which is classified as available-for-sale, consisted of 91.9% fixed maturity securities.
+As of December 31, 2017, our investment portfolio, which is classified as available-for-sale, consisted of 92.0% fixed maturity securities.
 We strive to limit the interest rate risk associated with fixed maturity investments by managing the duration of these securities.
-Our fixed maturity securities (excluding cash and cash equivalents) had a duration of 4.3 years at December 31, 2016.
+Our fixed maturity securities (excluding cash and cash equivalents) had a duration of 4.2 at December 31, 2017.
 To minimize interest rate risk, our portfolio is weighted toward short-term and intermediate-term bonds; however, our investment strategy balances consideration of duration, yield, and credit risk.
-Our investment guidelines require that the minimum weighted average quality of our fixed maturity securities portfolio be "AA-," using ratings assigned by S&P. Our fixed maturity securities portfolio had a weighted average quality of "AA-" as of December 31, 2016, with 57.2% of the portfolio rated "AA" or better, based on market value.
+Our investment guidelines require that the minimum weighted average quality of our fixed maturity securities portfolio be "AA-," using ratings assigned by S&P. Our fixed maturity securities portfolio had a weighted average quality of "AA-" as of December 31, 2017, with 54.9% of the portfolio rated "AA" or better, based on market value.

-We also have a modest portfolio of equity securities, which we record at fair value.
-We strive to limit the exposure to equity price risk associated with equity securities by investing primarily in mid-to-large capitalization issuers and by diversifying our holdings across several industry sectors.
-Equity securities represented 7.5% of our investment portfolio at December 31, 2016.
+We also have a portfolio of equity securities, which we record at fair value.
+We strive to limit the exposure to equity price risk associated with equity securities by diversifying our holdings across several industry sectors.
+Equity securities represented 7.9% of our investment portfolio at December 31, 2017.